 Make sure your website is the best reflection of you.
 You’re a professional, but you’re also a real person that cares about the readers.

-Make a connection, bring value, and don't be afraid to outshine the competition.
+Make a connection, bring value, and don’t be afraid to outshine the competition.
 And if you need help, get in touch with a health content writer who offers SEO content writing services.